MOSS-Transcribe-Diarize#

 Benchmarking#

-Thanks to the Moss team for providing the benchmark datasets, we prepare movies800times and aishell4_long as benchmark datasets for multi-speaker ASR. movies800times is a short-sequence dataset with 800 dialog clips, and aishell4_long is a long-sequence dataset with 20 long-form meeting audio.
-These two datasets are right now under private license, and you can contact the Moss team for access.
+Thanks to the Moss team for providing the benchmark datasets, we prepare movies800times, aishell4_long, and googletime as benchmark datasets for multi-speaker ASR. movies800times is a short-sequence dataset with 800 dialog clips, aishell4_long with googletime are long-sequence dataset of long-form meeting audio, and English podcasts.
+These datasets are right now under private license, and you can contact the Moss team for access.

 # Short-sequence ASR / diarization